 Structure 91 rock plug appeared to be in good overall condition.
 It was also difficult to inspect this structure due to the thick woody vegetation covering the entire structure.
+Additionally, thick marsh vegetation has covered the backside of the marsh area.
 From what we were able to view, it appears that the structure was in good condition with no obvious settlement or breaches around the structure.
 The timber piles supporting the corrugated metal pipe and flap gate was in good condition as well.
 New galvanized timber pile caps were installed as part of the 2012 Maintenance project to protect the head of the piling.
 Also, the warning sign for the structure has been damaged by vandals as it appears the sign has endured several shots from a shotgun.
 Because the sign is still legible, there are no recommendations for replacement at this time, but it will continue to be monitored on future inspections for further damage.
-(See Appendix B, Photos 38 and 39)
+(See Appendix B, Photos 32 and 33)